Motorcycle Braking: The Good, The Bad, and The Ugly

 “I ride every day that’s how I practice.”

 Maximum braking on a motorcycle is a very specific skill, and the fact is that just riding doesn’t build or maintain that skill.
-As you are out riding, scanning your environment for hazards, you are doing braking, but the number of times you do maximum braking on the street is low. (**NOTE: if you are doing maximum braking a lot on the street, you may need to work on better scanning and hazard detection).
+As you are out riding and scanning your environment for hazards, you are doing braking, but the number of times you do maximum braking on the street is low. (**NOTE: if you are doing maximum braking a lot on the street, you may need to work on better scanning and hazard detection).

 Think about airlines pilots – they practice a lot how to handle emergency situations.
 They don’t encounter those emergencies very often in flight, but they specifically practice so that if and when the emergency does happen, they are ready (and we, as passengers, appreciate that!)